siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 Starting from divergence-free transport:

 - curl preserves the source-free condition
-- a single self-curl evolution gives the wrong second-order sign for neutral propagation
+- a single self-curl evolution gives the wrong relative sign between time and space terms for neutral propagation
 - two coupled curl evolutions yield neutral wave propagation
 - the resulting equations coincide with the source-free Maxwell system